leezx/RToolbox/README.md

 # creat a function
-- copy the template
+- copy the template in tmpf.R
+- develop the new function in local env
-- add the function to tmpf.R
+- add the new function to tmpf.R
+- gitdoc
+- gitpush

+gitdoc
 - go to Rstudio and build
 - or `Rscript -e "devtools::document();devtools::check();devtools::build()"`
 - R CMD Rd2pdf Toolsets
 - `mv Toolsets.pdf Toolsets`
-- gitpush

 # summary the functions
 - move the newly functions to formal R file
+- check the function and revise it oftenly

 ## prepare
 - [install tinytex](https://yihui.name/tinytex/)